 Description This call announces the occurrence of a specific signal to GS/OS and provides GS/OS with the information needed to execute the proper signal handler (previously installed with the ArmSignal subcall of the Driver_Control call).
 GS/OS queues this information and uses it when it dispatches to the signal handler.

-For more information on GS/OS signals and signal handlers, see Chapter 9, "Handling Interrupts and Signals," of GS/OS reference.
-Parameters Input: A register: signal priority X register: low word of signal-handler address Y register: high word of signal-handler address Return: A register: undefined X register: undefined Y register: undefined Signal priority: priority ranking of the signal, with \$0000 being the lowest priority and \$FFFF being the highest.
+For more information on GS/OS signals and signal handlers, see Chapter 9, "Handling

+Interrupts and Signals," of GS/OS reference.

+A register: signal priority

+X register: low word of signal-handler address Y register: high word of signal-handler address being the highest.

+A register: undefined X register: undefined Y register: undefined

+Signal priority: priority ranking of the signal, with \$0000 being the lowest priority and \$FFFF one signal per interrupt to avoid the possibility of overflowing the signal queue.

 Signal-handler address: address of the signal-handler entry point.

-Notes A signal source that makes this call as the result of an interrupt should announce no more than one signal per interrupt to avoid the possibility of overflowing the signal queue.
-Errors None.
+Notes A signal source that makes this call as the result of an interrupt should announce no more than